BennytheBomb/pibot/README.md

 **Tips:**
 - Use hairline stroke (0.001mm) for cut lines
 - Cut test holes before the full platforms to verify motor shaft and standoff diameters
-- The motor mounting piece may need iteration — allow time for this
 - Label each platform before removing from the cutter sheet

 ### 4.5 Support Structure Assembly